dmnielsen/aoc-2022/README.md

 (So I don't forget next year)

 I have templates for each day and a script to automatically set up skeleton scripts and download the input.

+## Getting session ID
-If I haven't used the script in a while, the cookie-based `AOC_SESSION` in `aoc2021/create_new_day.py` will need to be updated.
+If I haven't used the script in a while, the cookie-based `AOC_SESSION` in the `aoc2022/create_new_day.py` script will need to be updated.
+To do this, open the [advent of code webpage](https://adventofcode.com/), login via GitHub (if not logged in already), right-click and select "Inspect", select the "Network" tab, reload the page, click on "Input", look for the "cookie" session ID, copy the ID into the `create_new_day.py` script.